esyx-git/SML/README.md

    - For example: `<LLM>true</LLM>`
 5. Save the Config.xml file.

-**Important:** Make sure that both the Config.xml file and the Skyrim Launcher executable file are located in the same folder.
+**Important:** Make sure that both the Config.xml file and the SML executable file are located in the same folder.

 ## Running the Launcher